-We remain committed to achieving the appropriate balance between investor and executive rewards and continue to monitor the alignment of our remuneration approach with company performance.
+We remain committed to achieving the appropriate balance between investor and executive rewards and continue to monitor the alignment of our remuneration approach with Company performance.

-Remuneration Reports tend to be complicated by their nature; however we endeavour to enhance the readability of our Report each year, and welcome any feedback on all aspects of our approach.
+Whilst Remuneration Reports tend to be complicated by their nature, we try to enhance the readability of our Report each year, and would welcome any feedback on all aspects of our approach.

-Kate Spargo 22 September 2021
+Kate Spargo

+26 September 2023